 "Spectrum allocation and regulatory constraints"

-A major restraint in the Radio Access Network (RAN) Market Market is spectrum licensing, impacting 41% of operators worldwide.
+A major restraint in the Radio Access Network (RAN) Market is spectrum licensing, impacting 41% of operators worldwide.
 Auctions in Europe saw spectrum costs rise by 34% since 2021, straining telecom budgets.
 In India, delays in mid-band spectrum allocation slowed 5G coverage to only 32% of the population.
 In Africa, 18% of countries lack 5G spectrum policies, restricting adoption.
 Fragmented regulation across markets leads to longer rollout timelines, increasing capital costs and limiting operator profitability.

 OPPORTUNITY